 My own career started in 1951 as an apprentice in the Bankline, joining the old ‘ Forthbank ‘ steamer in Cardiff.
 Then followed 10 years to Chief Officer on the M.V.
 Southbank. (before she was wrecked!) and then a career in Sealink and onwards to management abroad in Dubai, Hong Kong, and Singapore in shipping related jobs.
 In recent years I have penned a couple of books about life at sea in the 1950’s, and these books are called ” Any Budding Sailors?” and ” Merchant navy Apprentice – 1951-1955″.
 They include an account of time spent on steam ships, motor ships, war built ships, and the passenger ship Inchanga.
 The books are both in print, and available as ebooks on Amazon, or by following the links on the site.

-There are getting on for 700 pages here covering the sailing ships, steamers, and motorships, mostly with pictures.
-There are also LINKS to other very interesting sites.
+There are now getting on for an amazing 1000 pages here covering the sailing ships, steamers, and motorships, mostly with pictures.
+More material is being added as it becomes available.
+There are also LINKS to other interesting sites.
 Please enjoy browsing, and do feel free to comment!
+If you have pictures or stories of the Bank Line days please leave a message.
+Thank you.